isi-nlp/ai2/README.md

 state is reproducible.
 This codebase relies on many libraries and some of them are managed by Saga (eg. cudnn), which may result in minor changes in accuracy.
 However, if a second run of baseline tasks yields different result than the first, there is a bug in the code base.

+## Transformer From Scratch (Incomplete)
+`playground/` folder contains training files used in to train transformer from scratch.
+Unfortunately so far transformer from scratch won't converge, but the results, loss metrics and  ckpt files of using current scripts can be found in this directory on saga `/nas/minlp/users/mics/dwangli/ai2_stable/outputs/checkpoint-transformer-scratch_alphanli-20`

 ## Folder Structure
     .